nodejs/node/doc/api/packages.md

 The above user conditions can be enabled in Node.js via the [`--conditions` flag][].

-Platform specific conditions such as `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent from these platforms, we do not yet explicitly recommend them.
+Platform-specific conditions such as `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent from these platforms, we do not yet explicitly recommend them.